A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Basic definitions

-So for a decomposable window, one may split the internal space into two (or more) factors \(X_i\) that are aligned with the supporting hyperplanes, in the sense that each hyperplane is parallel to all but one such factor, for which it intersects to a hyperplane in \(X_i\).

-\begin{example} Every codimension \(n=1\) scheme is indecomposable (there is only one supporting subspace, the origin).
-In codimension \(n=2\), the scheme is decomposable if and only if there are only two supporting subspaces, meaning that \(W\) is a union of parallelograms, all of which have mutually parallel sides.
-In higher codimensions the situation is more complicated but, generally, a convex polytopal window is decomposable if and only if it is the Minkowski sum of two lower dimensional polytopes \cite[Theorem 3.19]{KoiWalII} lying in complementary subspaces of dimensions at least \(1\); for example, in codimension \(n=3\) the scheme is decomposable if and only if \(W\) is a prism, given by a product of an interval and a convex \(2\)-dimensional polygon. \end{example}

-Given {\Cpx}, an indecomposable scheme has sufficient interaction between the supporting hyperplanes to ensure some kind of algebraic regularity.
-On the other hand, a decomposable scheme can behave like a sum of cut and project schemes, whose total dimensions sum to \(k\) and codimensions sum to \(n\).
-This is important in defining the correct notion of Diophantine scheme, as we will see in Definition \ref{def: Diophantine scheme}.

-We close this section by showing that we may, without loss of generality, work just with unlabelled schemes:
+To simplify notating going forward, we observe that we may work with unlabelled windows, up to MLD \cite[Section 5.2]{AOI} equivalence:

 \begin{proposition} For any polytopal cut and project scheme \(\mathcal{S}\) with labelled window there is another, \(\mathcal{S}'\), which produces MLD equivalent cut and project sets and is equal to \(\mathcal{S}\) except for having a different, unlabelled window.
 Moreover, the supporting hyperplanes for \(\mathcal{S}'\) are all \(\Gamma_<\)-translates of those in \(\mathcal{S}\) and vice versa.
-Thus, in particular, \(\mathcal{S}'\) has the same set of supporting subspaces and is homogeneous, weakly homogeneous or indecomposable if and only if \(\mathcal{S}\) has the corresponding properties. \end{proposition}
+Thus, in particular, \(\mathcal{S}'\) has the same set of supporting subspaces and is homogeneous, weakly homogeneous or indecomposable (Definition \ref{def: decomposable}) if and only if \(\mathcal{S}\) has those respective properties. \end{proposition}

 \begin{proof} Take \(\gamma_i \in \Gamma\) so that the translates \(W_i' \coloneqq W_i - (\gamma_i)_<\) do not intersect each other.
 Consider the scheme \(\mathcal{S}''\) that is equal to \(\mathcal{S}\) except with window \(W' \coloneqq \bigcup_{i=1}^\ell W_i'\), where each \(W_i'\) keeps the label of \(W_i\).
 Then clearly \(\mathcal{S}''\) defines MLD cut and project sets to \(\mathcal{S}\).
 Indeed, by sending each point \(x \in \cps\) with label \(i\) to \(x - (\gamma_i)_\vee\), we define a local rule converting a cut and project set \(\cps\) defined by \(\mathcal{S}\) to one from \(\mathcal{S}''\) and analogously for the reverse derivation.